 - Building dens

 - Making bug hotels

-The session will end back at base camp’ where the children will reflect on their learning.
+The session ends back at base camp’ where the children reflect on their learning.

 “It’s all about getting muddy!”
 (Bluebird child)